 Getting farm-fresh eggs to scramble, bake, or cook with is just one of the many joys that come from keeping a flock of chickens or ducks.
 But, when and how you both collect and store eggs plays a massive role in their longevity.

 Collecting chickens’ eggs should be a daily chore if you don’t want to lose any because they get cracked by poultry birds moving about in the coop or run.
 Ideally, you should do it twice a day, once in the morning, and a second time in the evening.

-During the winter months, when temperatures dip well below freezing, you many need to check for eggs up to three times per day to avoid cracking caused by extreme cold.
+During the winter months, when temperatures dip well below freezing, you many need to check for eggs up to three times per day to avoid cracking caused by really low temperatures.

 Some farmers and homesteaders do not collect eggs more than a few times per week during the winter months because all breeds of poultry birds slow down their production cycle when the temperature dips below 50 °F (10 °C).